msimonin/vagrant-g5k/README.md

-> The plugin is updated often, this may include breaking changes.
+> The plugin is updated frequently, this may include breaking changes.

 # Vagrant G5K Provider
 This is a [Vagrant](http://www.vagrantup.com) 1.2+ plugin that adds an